microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-post-remotedesktopsecurityconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Create a new remoteDesktopSecurityConfiguration object on the servicePrincipal.
-This configuration is used to enable the new [Remote Desktop Services (RDS) Entra ID authentication protcol](https://learn.microsoft.com/openspecs/windows_protocols/ms-rdpbcgr/dc43f040-d75d-49a9-90c6-0c9999281136) to authenticate a user to [Microsoft Entra joined](https://learn.microsoft.com/azure/active-directory/devices/concept-directory-join) or [Microsoft Entra hybrid joined](https://learn.microsoft.com/azure/active-directory/devices/concept-hybrid-join) devices.
+Use this configuration to enable the new Microsoft Entra ID [Remote Desktop Services (RDS) authentication protocol](/openspecs/windows_protocols/ms-rdpbcgr/dc43f040-d75d-49a9-90c6-0c9999281136) to authenticate a user to [Microsoft Entra joined](/azure/active-directory/devices/concept-directory-join) or [Microsoft Entra hybrid joined](/azure/active-directory/devices/concept-hybrid-join) devices.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).